 Dine at Tim Ho Wan for the best cha siu bao (also known as the world's cheapest Michelin starred restaurant).

 Lastly, get the bus into the city from the airport, its cheap (I think around 30 HKD), its easy to find and there's both an LED screen and a recording that tells you the next stop.
-So check out the nearest stop to your accomodation beforehand, find the correct bus number and wait for the stop :) almost 3 years ago
+So check out the nearest stop to your accomodation beforehand, find the correct bus number and wait for the stop :) about 3 years ago